NitishaB4042/distributed-web-crawler/README_phase4.md

   `"depth|url"`; we needed the attempt counter for retries)
 - `crawl:stats` adds `retried`, `recovered`, `dead_lettered`

-## Interview notes
-- **Visibility timeout** is the tuning knob: too short → healthy-but-slow workers get their jobs stolen (duplicate work); too long → slow recovery after a real crash.
-This is the exact trade SQS exposes.
-- **Why a ZSET for in-flight?** Scored by deadline, so "find everything expired" is a single `ZRANGEBYSCORE -inf now` — O(log n + m).
-- **Why JSON jobs?** The retry counter must travel with the URL.
-The member bytes are the ZSET key, so `json.dumps(sort_keys=True)` keeps them stable.
-- **This mirrors real systems**: claim = SQS receive, visibility_timeout = SQS
-  visibility timeout, ack = delete-message, DLQ = SQS dead-letter queue.

 ## Still deferred
 - Metrics dashboard + benchmarks → **Phase 5** (the last phase)